jaderigby/segments/README.md

 - Fourths
 - Fifths
 - Sixths
-- sevenths
+- Sevenths

+You'll notice that "fourths" and "sixths" have been added to round things out.
 If you need more, you can refer to the Segments file "stylus/segments.styl", follow the pattern and extend it.
 Refer to end of the readme for instructions on how to compile.

 ## Custom Whitespace ##

-The panel web component includes "whitespace" attribute.
+The panel web component includes a "whitespace" attribute.
 This allows you to adjust a panel's whitespace inline.
 This can be beneficial when certain panels needed adjusted when doing a stacked layout.
 For example:

 ```
 <panel-wrapper id="hero">